OlfatSeid/Building-A-RAG-System/README.md

 Combines retrieved documents to produce detailed answers.
 Supports various response formats, including conversational and structured outputs.
 ### Key Tools/Technologies
-- <span style="color: blue;">Hugging Face Transformers</span>:for accessing and utilizing pre-trained language models.
+- **Hugging Face Transformers**:for accessing and utilizing pre-trained language models.
-- <span style="color: blue;">llamaIndex</span>: For managing the retrieval of documents and preparing them for the response synthesis.
+- **llamaIndex**: For managing the retrieval of documents and preparing them for the response synthesis.
 *Response Synthesizer:* A function that integrates the LLM for generating responses based on the retrieved data.
 For example:

                           response_synthesizer = get_response_synthesizer(llm=llm)